FRIENDS OF DUBOIS BADLANDS

 Significant Activities: Spring/summer, 2024

-We have started a new Citizen Science project: laying the foundation for an ongoing species inventory of specific areas of the Dubois Badlands Wilderness Study Area.
+We carry on our Citizen Science project: laying the foundation for an ongoing species inventory of specific areas of the Dubois Badlands Wilderness Study Area.
 We started with plant and bird inventories, and will add later invasive plant species, mammals and insects.
 Participants learn the basics of doing an inventory, recording their findings and gaining insight about the species involved.
 This is a crucial step in attempting to eventually protect the wilderness values of these Badlands.

 Come join the fun!
 These Badlands need your observations and help!
 Check the calendar on our Activities page for next year!.